vishal1533/speech-based-captcha-solver/11_speech_based_captcha_solver/Read_me.txt

-Submitted by -
+# Speech Based Captcha Solver

+A speech based captcha solver application trained on 10 different words.

+##Contributers

 Samiul Haque(224101044)

 Amit Kumar(224101006)

 Vishal Chinchkhede(224101057)

-Instructions to run the program :-
+### Instructions to run the aplication :-

 1)  Open the zip file and extract it.

-2) Open the project(.sln) in visual studio 2010.
+2) Open the project(.sln) in Visual Studio 2010.

-3) Run the program, and the user interface will appear..
+3) Run the program, and the user interface will appear.

-4)  You can tap on to help button to guide you.
+4)  You can tap on the help button to guide you.

-5) Then you are ready to use it .
+5) Then you are ready to use it.

 6) You should watch the demo video if any issues arise.